jeff6942016/iga-homelab-midpoint-keycloak/README.md

 exercise.
 This is the capability that lives in dedicated GRC platforms, reproduced here on open-source tooling.

+The campaign also produces an auditable certification report recording each case: the user, the access reviewed, the reviewer, the decision, and the timestamp.
+This is the audit evidence an access review exists to generate, the documented answer to "who reviewed this access, and what did they decide."

+See the exported report: [certification cases report](./reports/certification-cases-report.csv)

+> The identities in this lab (Ada, Alan, Grace) and all data are synthetic.
+In a
+> real environment a certification report contains real people's access and would
+> never be published; it is included here only because the data is fabricated for
+> demonstration.

 ![The directory after remediation: the revoked account is gone](./screenshots/access-review-ldap-after.png)

 The directory reflects the decision directly: `ou=people` drops from three accounts to two, with the revoked user's entry removed entirely, while the accepted users remain.

 ## Key Concepts Demonstrated